micro-gl/micro-gl/chipX/gfx/fontium/README.md

 # Fontium lib & Fontium-CLI
 project contains two components
 - `fontium` is a c++ library, that creates bitmap fonts with custom layout algorithms.
+it also has built-in exporters to other formats as strings so you can embed them.
-- `fontium-cli` is a command line interface, that uses `fontium` to also create custom
+- `fontium-cli` is a command line interface, that uses `fontium` to also save the
-export formats so you can embed/use them in your application.
-Under
+bitmap fonts as custom export formats so you can embed/use them in your application.
-the hood, it uses `freetype 2`
+Under the hood, it uses `freetype 2`

 ### supported fonts formats
 `TrueType`, `CFF`, `WOFF`, `OpenType`, `SFNT`, `PCF`, `BDF`, `FNT`, `PFR`
 - note, for `BDF`, make sure that file has a new line at the end.